knkoji/time-blocks/README.md

 # README
 # Timeblocks.io
 ## Overview
-  Timeboxes.io is an application that allows users to manage their time by building as many customized timeboxes as they want for whatever purpose they like.
-TImeboxes can be made however the user likes, they can be used to tell the time anywhere in the world in whatever format they desire.
-Time boxes can be placed in series, in parallel, as timers, as alarms, in logical succession and placed on the users dashboard for easy access.
-Timeboxes can be shared with others, whether as an alarm, time synchronizer, or as a timeblock in the distant future.
+  Timeblocks.io is an application that allows users to manage their time by building as many customized timeboxes as they want for whatever purpose they like.
+Time blocks can be made however the user likes, they can be used to tell the time anywhere in the world in whatever format they desire.
+Time blocks can be placed in series, in parallel, as timers, as alarms, in logical succession and placed on the users dashboard for easy access.
+Time blocks can be shared with others, whether as an alarm, time synchronizer, or as a timeblock in the distant future.

 ## Technologies
   Timeboxes uses: